How to Deal With a Sexually Demanding Husband: 11 Tips

 Please note:

-And remember, nothing about this makes you or your partner “abnormal.”
-With open conversations, mutual respect, and understanding, couples can find a pace that feels comfortable and loving for both.
+Nothing about this makes you or your partner abnormal.
+With open conversations and mutual respect, couples can find a pace that feels comfortable and loving for both.

 1. Hormones